Wanted: Founders in favor of tenured voting

 Oculus catches a break as TRT lawsuit is dismissed

 It’s hard to get too worked up about unequal voting rights, which are seen by public market investors as giving founders too much control, while viewed by founders as necessary to protect their companies from short-term shareholders.
-The reality is that only a minority of companies can command these terms, most famously Google, Facebook, Zynga, Groupon, and now Snap.
+The reality is that only a minority of companies can command these terms, most famously Google, Facebook, Zynga, Groupon and now Snap.
 The majority of other startups have far less leverage.

 Still, the controversial structure seems to be growing more common.
 According to Dealogic, 27 of 174 U.S. IPOs in 2015 featured a dual-class structure.
 In 2014, 36 IPOs used the structure out of a total of 292 U.S. IPOs.

-Why it matters: research published last year by Institutional Shareholder Services suggests that companies with unequal voting rights underperform non-controlled companies over a one-year, five-year, and 10-year period.
+Why it matters: Research published last year by Institutional Shareholder Services suggests that companies with unequal voting rights underperform non-controlled companies over a one-year, five-year and 10-year period.
 Now Snap has taken the structure to an unprecedented extreme, even writing in its IPO paperwork “to our knowledge, no other company has completed an initial public offering of non-voting stock on a U.S. stock exchange.”

-It’s too soon know how Snap will fare.
-While its shares soared 44 percent on the day its IPO last Thursday, they’ve since fallen about 16 percent, helped along by a growing chorus of skeptical analysts.
+It’s too soon to know how Snap will fare.
+While its shares soared 44 percent on the day of its IPO last Thursday, they’ve since fallen about 16 percent, helped along by a growing chorus of skeptical analysts.
 But the trend has some worried, including SEC Commissioner Kara Stein, who publicly raised questions yesterday about the rights of investors, and who suggested the SEC “focus on how some innovations may prove detrimental to investors.”

-One alternative the SEC might discuss is tenured voting, a structure that was lightly used decades ago, stopped by regulators in the ‘80s over concerns about shareholder discrimination, and of growing interest again to a small number of Silicon Valley denizens who argue it’s a lot better than what tech companies have come up with.
+One alternative the SEC might discuss is tenured voting, a structure that was lightly used decades ago, stopped by regulators in the 1980s over concerns about shareholder discrimination and is of growing interest again to a small number of Silicon Valley denizens who argue it’s a lot better than what tech companies have come up with.

 It works much like you’d guess based on the word “tenure.”
 The longer an investor hangs on to his or her shares, the more voting control he or she amasses.
 The idea is to protect founders from activist investors, while also giving public market shareholders some say.